 Independent Review Organizations

-- Texas law requires your health care plan to participate in the IRO process, and
+- Texas law requires your health care plan to participate in the IRO process.

-- your policy doesn't cover the service (cosmetic surgery, for instance), or
+- your policy doesn't cover the denied service, or

-There isn't a deadline for requesting an review, but you should try to ask for a review as soon as possible.
+There isn't a deadline for requesting an IRO review, but it’s best to ask for a review as soon as possible.
 Your health care plan will pay for the cost of the review.

-To get a review, complete and return the IRO request form to the plan or URA that denied the services.
-Your plan or its URA must give you the form when it denies a treatment.
-If you appeal the decision and lose, the plan or URA should send you the form again.
+To get a review, fill out the IRO request form and send it to your health plan.
+Your plan must give you the form when it denies a treatment.

 Don’t send your medical records to TDI.